Wallacoloo/libfriendship/README.md

 difficult to achieve in the time-domain (like detuning each harmonic individually).
-It also moves most of the computationally-intensive portions of audio synthesis into a single location so that anyone extending the library doesn't need to worry as much about ruthleslly optimizing their code.
+It also moves most of the computationally-intensive portions of audio synthesis into a single location so that anyone extending the library doesn't need to worry as much about ruthlessly optimizing their code.

 # Design goals
 libfriendship aims to be *safe*, *easy to use/understand* and *versatile*